 Using Sher-Wood Hi-Bild Lacquer for Cabinet Painting

-I used the pigmented Sher-Wood Hi-Bild precat lacquer and the matching Primer Surfacer for a cabinet painting project, and I wanted to share my experience spraying these two products for the first time.
+I used the pigmented Sher-Wood Hi-Bild precat lacquer and the matching Primer Surfacer for a cabinet painting project for the first time, and I wanted to share my experience spraying these two products.
 I had previously always used water-based enamel to paint cabinets, but as I started taking on more projects, I wanted to upgrade to something more durable.

 Product Availability and Mixing

 The pre-catalyzed Hi-Bild lacquer is only available in an extra white base, so color mixing is limited to white and other light colors.
-The lacquer looks very similar to paint when dry, but the finish is a lot smoother and more professional looking than the enamel I used before.
+The lacquer looks very similar to paint when dry, but the finish comes out a lot smoother and more professional looking than the enamel I used before.

 The downside to using this product is the ordering process.
 Most paint stores stock trim and door enamel all the time.
 You can drive down to the paint store and pick up what you need for your project, but the Sherwood lacquer, an industrial coating from Sherwin Williams, isn't regularly stocked.
 For my project, I ordered the material in advance for mixing.
 There is only one employee at my local Sherwin Williams store who knows how to color mix this particular product.